 Female drivers have been a feature of the Canadian single-seater scene since the 1970s.
 Formula Ford has been particularly popular.
+Louise Roberge now has her own post.

 Amy Castell – began racing Formula Ford 1600 in Canada in 2012, at the age of sixteen.
 She was the youngest driver on the grid, and she was instantly competitive, despite driving a 40-year-old Zink Z10 car.
 Her best finish of the season was third, at Calabogie Motorsports Park.
 Later that season, she had a big accident and had to take some time off, but she came back in 2013, about half-way through the season.
 Since then, she has raced a 1990 Reynard SF90.
 In 2014, she won her first race, at Honda Indy, and was third in the Toyo Tires FF1600 championship.
 In 2015, she competed in the B Class of the Canadian F1600 Championship Series.
 She managed four podium finishes – one second and three third – and was third in the championship.